ICEHOTEL – one of the world’s coolest (literally) wedding destinations

 Got married amongst their own ice art

-One of the wedding couples who got married in 2017 was artists Edith van de Wetering and Wilfred Stijger, who together with ICEHOTEL-veteran Tjåsa Gusfors created this year’s Ceremony Hall inside ICEHOTEL.
+One of the wedding couples who got married in 2017 were artists Edith van de Wetering and Wilfred Stijger, who together with Icehotel-veteran Tjåsa Gusfors created this year’s Ceremony Hall inside Icehotel.
 The artist couple had been dreaming of a wedding and when the Ceremony Hall was inaugurated, the opportunity presented itself and they got married amongst their own ice art.

-– The ice rings were really cool and got colder after 10 minutes.
-They melted slowly on our hands, tells Wilfred.
+The ice rings were really cool and got colder after 10 minutes.
+They melted slowly on our hands.

 For more information and interviews please contact our PR & Media manager.